trixi-framework/HOHQMesh.jl/docs/src/tutorials/curved_outer_boundary.md

    Minimum Angle     29.38249259     89.99827733     73.08294187     40.00000000     90.00000000     90.00000000
    Maximum Angle     90.00132795    156.98701187    109.36585212     90.00000000    135.00000000     90.00000000
        Area Sign      1.00000000      1.00000000      1.00000000      1.00000000      1.00000000      1.00000000

+ Boundary Error Quality:
+                   Boundary Name    Max L2 Error    Max H1 Error Outer Boundary  4.79189227E-05  1.58057740E-02
 ```
-The call to `generate_mesh` also prints mesh quality statistics to the screen and updates the
+The call to `generate_mesh` prints mesh quality statistics to the screen and updates the visualization.
-visualization.
+The HOHQMesh output also reports the maximum $L^2$ and $H^1$ errors along the curved outer boundary.
 The background grid is *removed* from the visualization when the mesh is generated.

 !!! note "Mesh visualization"
     Currently, only the "skeleton" of the mesh is visualized.
 Thus, the high-order curved boundary information